 You've probably noticed that your grocery store has more variety of apples these days.
-It's not just all Red Delicious and Gala apples anymore.
+It's not just all Red Delicious Fuji, Golden Delicious and Granny Smith anymore.
 That's because the apple industry is constantly working on new varieties of apples to keep up with consumer demand and they're almost ready to introduce a new apple to the world.
-The Cosmic Crisp will hit grocery stores in early December and we can't wait to try the new apple in town.
+The new Cosmic Crisp will hit grocery stores in early December and we can't wait to try the new apple in town.

 There are around 2,500 apple varieties already, so why do we need a new apple variety?
-Apple growers and plant scientists constantly work to produce fruit trees that are at less risk for disease or changes in the climate like longer summers.
-They also design food that stays fresh longer and has particular characteristics.
+Apple growers and plant scientists constantly work to produce apple trees that are at less risk for disease or changes in the climate like longer summers.
+They also design food that has a stays fresh longer and has particular characteristics.

 What is a Cosmic Crisp Apple?

-For the Cosmic Crisp, Washington State University's outstanding tree fruit breeding program focused on an apple that will last for about six months in storage, doesn't bruise easily and has a higher level of acidity so it doesn't brown quickly after you cut it.
+For the Cosmic Crisp, Washington State University's outstanding tree fruit breeding program focused on an apple that will have a shelf life of about six months, doesn't bruise easily and has a higher level of acidity so it doesn't brown quickly after you cut it.

 Why is it Called a Cosmic Crisp Apple?

 The name Cosmic Crisp comes from the apple's appearance.
-Although it's a bright red, the apple's skin is dotted with lenticels (little white spots) that look like starbursts.
+Although it's a bright red apple, the skin is dotted with lenticels (little white spots) that look like starbursts.